ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Should we discuss this in the draft?
 -->

+As in {{I-D.ietf-ace-oauth-authz}}, these parameters are included in the payload, which is formatted as a CBOR map.
+The Content-Format "application/ace+cbor" defined in Section 8.14 of {{I-D.ietf-ace-oauth-authz}} is used.

 ## Authorization Response {#ssec-authorization-response}

 The Authorization Response sent from the AS to the Client is as defined in Section 5.6.2 of {{I-D.ietf-ace-oauth-authz}} and MUST contain the following parameters: